 - There is no minimum turnout threshold.

-- Industry Criteria and Guidance Notes are published to support locations during the development phase
+- The National BID Criteria and Guidance Notes are published to support locations during the development phase.

 - The BID Proposal or Business Plan sets out businesses’ priorities for improvements for the area and area services, as well as how the BID will be managed and operated.